-We have \$27.9 million of credit available against our \$50 million revolving credit facility with a commercial bank as mentioned above.
+At December 28, 2007, we had \$27.9 million of credit available against our \$50 million revolving credit facility with a commercial bank as mentioned above.
 The total amount of revolving credit available is \$50 million less the outstanding balance of the term loan portion and any usage under the revolving credit portion.
 The balance of the term loan portion of our credit facility was \$13.9 million as of December 28, 2007 and there were \$8.2 million outstanding in standby letters of credit as of that date, which are defined as usage under the revolving credit portion of the facility.
 There were no borrowings under the short-term debt portion of the facility as of December 28, 2007.
-As the term loans are repaid, additional credit will be available under the revolving credit portion of the facility.